What does it mean to be a software developer?

 I insist on this point: spaces instead of tabs in a codebase won’t bring any value to a company.
 On the contrary, improving the UX of an application, for example, can bring a lot of value.

 In general, beware when Dave, your colleague developer, comes to you, full of anger, to fight about code syntax rules: nobody, except him, care about that, even less the customer who pays good money for the product you work on.

-However, customers will care if there are a lot of bugs because the codebase is so complex nobody knows how to extend it anymore, without crashing half a dozen other functionalities.
+However, customers will care if there are many bugs because the codebase is so complex nobody knows how to extend it anymore, without crashing half a dozen other functionalities.

 Debating takes time and cost energy.
 Choose your debates wisely.

 Now let’s imagine the following situation: you’re in a heated discussion with Dave, your colleague developer, about this god class he wants to keep and extend.
 You know it’s wrong.
 Everybody knows it’s wrong.
 Still, Dave wants to do it.
-Maybe he felt attacked personally with your argumentation.
-Maybe he lacks self-confidence.
-Maybe he never wants to be wrong.
+Maybe he felt attacked personally by your arguments.
+He might lack self-confidence.
+He might never want to be wrong.